trilbymedia/grav-plugin-likes-ratings/README.md

 # Likes Ratings Plugin

-Likes Ratings is a flexible Grav plugin that displays an "Up" and a "Down" button that can be used for rating content or anything relaly.
-It can be used either via Twig or via a shortcode, for maximum flexibility and also provides security options like 'disable after vote' and 'ip restrictions'.
-The display is fully overridable via a twig template, and you can even configure your own layout to mimic a single score rather than the default up and down totals.
+Likes Ratings is a flexible Grav plugin that displays an "Up" and a "Down" button that can be used for rating content or anything really.
+It can be used either via **Twig** or via a **Grav Shortcode**, for maximum flexibility and also provides security options like 'disable after vote' and 'ip restrictions'.
+The display is fully overridable via a twig template, and you can configure your own layout to mimic any visual UI you could require.
+For example, you can mimic Reddit and show a single score rather than the default up and down totals.

-This plugin relies on the 'database' plugin to store scoring in a flat-file Sqlite database, but you can use the CLI to see all the scores or a particular scores by passing the 'id' of the item.
-See below for more details.
+This plugin requires the `database` plugin to store scoring in a flat-file Sqlite database.
+You can use the CLI to see all the scores or a particular scores by passing the 'id' of the item, as well as modifying the scores if required.

 ### Configuration